Mixin: Programming languages that use mixins

 Some languages do not support mixins on the language level, but can easily mimic them by copying methods from one object to another at runtime, thereby "borrowing" the mixin's methods.
 This is also possible with statically typed languages, but it requires constructing a new object with the extended set of methods.

 Other languages that do not support mixins can support them in a round-about way via other language constructs.
 For example, Visual Basic .NET and C# support the addition of extension methods on interfaces, meaning any class implementing an interface with extension methods defined will have the extension methods available as pseudo-members.

 Examples

-In Common Lisp
+Common Lisp

 Common Lisp provides mixins in CLOS (Common Lisp Object System) similar to Flavors.

 object-width is a generic function with one argument that uses the + method combination.
 This combination determines that all applicable methods for a generic function will be called and the results will be added.